quetz-al/quetzal/README.rst

   How do you manage the different sources?
 How to download them?

-  Quetzal provides a single data source with a simple API that will let you define easily the scope of your study and, with a short code that uses `Quetzal client <https://github.com/quetz-al/quetzal-client>`_, you will be able to download your dataset.
+  Quetzal provides a single data source with a simple API that will let you define easily the scope of your study and, with a brief Python code that uses `Quetzal client <https://github.com/quetz-al/quetzal-client>`_, you will be able to download your dataset.